 The Respondent(s) shall meet with the ad hoc Committee and be informed of the allegations and afforded an opportunity to explain him/herself and offer any mitigating factors.
-Although the hearing's purpose is fact-finding, the Respondent(s) shall have the right to solicit advice and to offer witnesses to support his/her position.
+Although the hearing's purpose is fact-finding, the Respondent(s) shall have the right to offer witnesses to support his/her position.